BY TEENA MYERS

 That year, Ingrid’s daughter came home for Christmas, and they talked into the wee hours of the morning.
-The topic of their conversation drifted from family to her daughter’s friend, a battered wife and had experienced a nervous breakdown.
+Their conversation drifted from family to her daughter’s friend, a battered wife who had experienced a nervous breakdown.

 “I was conflicted as we discussed the woman’s problems,” said Ingrid.
 “She was at my house more than her mother’s.
 I drove her to high school events, and she shared a room with my daughter when they were in college.
 I believe it takes a village to raise a child, and I had helped raise her.
 She was just as much my responsibility as my daughter is.”

-“I felt good and liked teaching house to house until the Lord said to me, ‘That is not what I told you to do.'”
+“I felt good and enjoyed teaching house to house until the Lord said to me, ‘That is not what I told you to do.'”